 Architecture:

-- K3s for low resource footprint
+- K3s for a low resource footprint

 - Local GitOps with Gitea

-- Sync updates when in port
+- Sync updates while in port

 Scenario 2: Factory Floor